• Home

 In my mind, you are employing someone and in our case helping out young women, and contributing to an admirable, charity organization (who is in my opinion doing very, very well for themselves).

-Photos of our trip can be seen on my FB Photo Album.
+Photos of our trip will be shared shortly.

 Leave a Reply